-Look to the far right of this busy market, at the shop second from the end, and you will see, if you look carefully, a mother with her attendant, bringing her baby for consultation with a physician.
+Look to the far left of this busy market, at the shop at the end, and you will see, if you look carefully, a mother with her attendant, bringing her baby for consultation with a physician.

-Look again in the middle of the intersection, and you will see a bald figure talking to someone in a black cap – a Buddhist and Daoist in conversation about some doctrinal matter, perhaps as others brush past them in the hustle and bustle of the day.
+Look again at the intersection on the right side, and you will see a bald figure talking to someone in a black cap – a Buddhist and Daoist in conversation, perhaps about some doctrinal matter, as others brush past them in the hustle and bustle of the day.

 Scattered throughout this market, and in more complete images of this long scroll, one can find other practitioners of medicine, herbalists and bonesetters.
 But also people carrying baskets and trinkets, sellers of food and drink, martial artists and jugglers, attendants and lords and ladies.
 What roles do they play in the practice and dissemination of medicine, of curing disease, generating well-being?